SilasTSL/bakery/README.md

 This Project is a template for an Online store.
 It comprises of 5 pages - Index page, Store page, About us page, Contact page and Terms & Conditions page.

+# Index Page
+Home page of Website

+# Store Page
+Displays list of products where customers can place orders

+# About us Page
+Displays information about the business and how it started

+# Contact Page
+Displays information to help customers contact the business

+# Terms & Conditions Page
+Outlines the website administrator's rules regarding user behavior and provides information about the actions the website administrator can and will perform

 ## How to use

 To use this template, it requires the following information from the business owner: